ngsanluk/R-Inter/README.md

 # R Programming Intermediate Workshop

-This workshop includes the following topics
+This intermedia workshop includes the following topics

 - R Markdown
 - More on 3rd Party Packages